-Here at Healthy Living Dental we accept most insurance and PPO plans but check with us.
+Here at Healthy Living Dental we accept most PPO insurance plans.
 We are also a Delta Premier provider.
 Please call our office for more information about insurance at 805-677-7703.
 Prior to calling please have your insurance information ready.
 Also, please plan to pay your co-pay or deductible portion at the time of service.

 What Payment Methods Do You Accept?

 For your convenience here at Healthy Living Dental we accept cash, check, cashier’s checks, Visa, Master Card, Amex and Discover.
 If none of these payment methods suite your needs we also provide payment plans through our office or third party financing through Care Credit.
 If you have any more questions regarding payment methods please give us a call at 805-677-7703 and we’ll do our best to find the right solution for you.